LinSwanSaung/clinicinformationsystem/backend/docs/README.md

 # Backend Documentation

-This directory contains production-ready documentation for the RealCIS backend.
+This directory contains production-ready documentation for the ThriveCare backend.

 ## 📚 Documentation